Employer of Record in Nepal

 Mandatory Leave Entitlement in Nepal

-The annual leave entitlement in Nepal is 18 days for a full time worker.
+The annual leave entitlement in Nepal is 1 day of vacation for every 20 days of work.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 An Employer of Record (EOR) helps businesses manage annual leave, paid time off (PTO), and local holidays across the globe, including in Nepal.
 By partnering with an EOR, companies ensure full compliance with local labor laws in Nepal when it comes to annual leave and time-off management.
 EOR providers like Playroll offer platforms that simplify tracking and managing employee time off in Nepal.
 By outsourcing this responsibility to Playroll, you can streamline leave management, ensure compliance, and free up time to focus on other business priorities.